cleverdevil/jellytools/README.md

 jellytools init
 ```

-2. Edit the `config.py` file with your Jellyfin/Plex server details (this file is gitignored for security)
+2. Edit the `config.py` file with your Jellyfin server details (this file is gitignored for security)

 3. Generate library card animations: